 Periodontal Maintenance is an important consideration for future gum health

-Individuals with periodontal (gum) problems or disease, or a history of previous periodontal disease, require special attention and care in the form of periodontal maintenance.
-Once gum issues have started in an individual, he/she will continue to be prone to having gum issues or relapsing back into a state of active gum disease for the remainder of his/her life.
+Individuals with periodontal (gum) problems, current disease, or a history of previous disease require special attention and care in the form of periodontal maintenance.
+Once gum issues have started in an individual, he/she will be prone to relapsing back into a state of active gum disease for the remainder of his/her life.

-Because of this, we will often suggest that patients with gum issues maintain their periodontal health with more frequent, and gum focused cleanings.
-These cleanings are called Periodontal Maintenance cleanings, and differ from a ‘regular’ cleaning in that they have an additional focus on evaluating the gum and bone health for changes and cleaning the deeper pocketing around teeth that patients with gum disease typically have.
+Because of this, we will often suggest that patients with gum issues maintain their periodontal health with more frequent and gum focused cleanings.
+These cleanings are called Periodontal Maintenance cleanings and differ from a ‘regular’ cleaning in that they have an additional focus on evaluating the gum and bone health for changes.
+They involve cleaning the deep pocketing around teeth that patients with gum disease typically have.
 Depending on the individual, we will typically do Periodontal Maintenance cleanings on a 3 or 4 month basis versus the typical 6 month cleaning interval.

 Patient Annual Comprehensive Periodontal Evaluations are routine at Madison Family Dental, whether you are at a high risk or a low risk for periodontal disease

 Periodontal disease is a chronic inflammatory disease that affects the gum tissue and bone supporting the teeth.
-If left untreated, periodontal disease can lead to tooth loss.
-Research has also shown that periodontal disease is associated with other chronic inflammatory diseases, such as diabetes and cardiovascular disease.
-Therefore, it is very important to treat the inflammation that causes periodontal diseases as soon as possible to ensure that your entire body stays healthy.
+If left untreated, it can lead to tooth loss.
+Research has shown that periodontal disease is associated with other chronic inflammatory diseases, such as diabetes and cardiovascular disease.
+It is therefore very important to treat the inflammation that causes periodontal disease as soon as possible to ensure that your entire body stays healthy.

 A Comprehensive Periodontal Evaluation is way to assess your periodontal health by examining: